zowe/keyring-utilities/keyring-util/README.md

  2. `userid` - an owner of the `keyring` and `label` certificate
  3. `keyring` - a name of the keyring
  4. `label` - a label of the certificate
+ 5. `extra-parm-1` - specific to a used function
+ 6. `extra-parm-2` - specific to a used function

 ## Functions